roguespambot/airbnb_clone/README.md

 [+] As a renter, I want to reserve a rental.
 [+] As a renter, I want to rate rentals I have stayed in.
 [+] As an owner or a renter, I want to view the average rating of a property.
-[-] As a renter, I want to see rentals ranked by rating.
+[+] As a renter, I want to see properties ranked by rating.
+[+] As a renter, I want to see only available properties.
+[+] As a renter, I want to see all properties (available and unavailable).
 [-] As a user, I want to receive an email when I sign up.
 [-] As a user, I want to receive an email when someone reserves my rental.
 [-] As a user, I want to receive an email confirmation when I make a reservation.